Disease/Disorder

 History

-A detailed history that focuses on components similar to other acquired brain or spinal cord injuries including symptom timing and onset of headache, seizures, weakness, visual or swallowing abnormalities, progressive limb weakness, as well as bladder and bowel symptoms is important.
-Characteristics of headache and back pain may be non-specific, although some may report persistence in a localized area.
-AVMs may also cause subtle learning and behavioral disorders in some children long before more obvious symptoms become evident.18,19
+A detailed history that focuses on components similar to other acquired brain or spinal cord injuries including symptom timing and onset of headache, seizures, weakness, visual or swallowing abnormalities, progressive limb weakness, as well as bladder and bowel changes is important AVMs may cause subtle learning and behavioral disorders in some children long before more obvious symptoms become evident.19,20

 Physical

-A comprehensive physical examination with focus on the neurological exam as one would do for a patient with a stroke or myelopathy is warranted, keeping an eye out for asymmetries, signs/symptoms of intracranial pressure or evidence of spinal cord compromise.
-Neurologic findings can include limb weakness/paralysis, ataxia, apraxia, sensory, visual, and cranial nerve abnormalities, dizziness, aphasias, mental status and cognitive impairments, hallucinations, dementia, gait imbalance and bladder and bowel dysfunction.
-A particularly severe type of AVM causes symptom to appear soon after birth as a major blood vessel is involved This is called the vein of Galen defect.
-It is associated with hydrocephalus and presents with seizures, failure to thrive and congestive heart failure.20 Presence of vascular skin lesions may be associated with some hereditary/genetic abnormalities like Osler-Weber-Rendu disease and Sturge-Weber Syndrome, which may warrant further diagnostic work-up and genetic testing.3
+A comprehensive physical examination with focus on the neurological exam as one would do for a patient with a stroke or myelopathy is warranted.
+Assessing head circumference in an infant is important as a particularly severe type of AVM called vein of Galen malformation is associated with hydrocephalus and presents with seizures, failure to thrive and congestive heart failure.21 Presence of vascular skin lesions may be associated with hereditary/genetic abnormalities like in HHT and Sturge-Weber Syndrome, which may warrant further diagnostic work-up and genetic testing.3

 Clinical functional assessment

-Depending on the area of involvement and symptom presentation, one may utilize the clinical functional assessment tools such as the Glasgow Coma scale, Pediatric National Institutes of Health Stroke Scale (NIHSS) , modified Rankin scale, American Spinal Injury Association (ASIA) Impairment Scale and Functional Independence Measure for children (WeeFIM).
+Depending on the area of involvement and symptom presentation, one may utilize various clinical functional assessment tools.
+Options include the Glasgow Coma scale, Glasgow Outcome Scale, Pediatric National Institutes of Health Stroke Scale (PedNIHSS), modified Rankin scale, American Spinal Injury Association (ASIA) Impairment Scale and Functional Independence Measure for children (WeeFIM).
 Cognitive, speech and neuropsychological evaluation may also be needed.

 Lab studies

-There is no specific laboratory study for AVM’s; however, based on its presentation and secondary medical complications, one may monitor CBC, metabolic panel, renal panel and coagulation studies.
-Several genetic polymorphisms have been identified that exacerbate lesion progression and increase the risk of AVM rupture owing to increased expression of IL-6, IL-1β, IL-1α, TNF-α, and IL-8.
-However, these inflammatory markers are more useful to plan therapeutic strategies.21
+There is no specific laboratory study to assess for AVMs.
+Several genetic polymorphisms have been identified that exacerbate lesion progression and increase the risk of AVM.
+However, these inflammatory markers are more useful to plan therapeutic strategies.22

 Imaging